krissdel/API_dreapeaux_REACT/ReaDME.md

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000] to view it in your browser.

-## `json server`

 Installer Json server : `npm i -g json-server`